Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Introduction

-For parametric families of distributions, a common approach is to use the samples to estimate the parameters of the distribution, possibly in a maximum likelihood sense, or possibly aiming to approximate the true parameters.
-For the specific case of mixtures of Gaussians, there is a substantial theoretical literature on algorithms that approximate the mixing weights, means and covariances (e.g., \cite{arora,Belkin,dasgupta1999learning,moitravaliant}); see \cite{KMV} for a survey.
+For parametric families of distributions, a common approach is to estimate the parameters of the distribution, in a maximum likelihood sense, or aiming to approximate the true parameters.
+For mixtures of Gaussians, there is a rich theoretical literature on algorithms that approximate the mixing weights, means and covariances (e.g., \cite{arora,Belkin,dasgupta1999learning,moitravaliant}); see \cite{KMV} for a survey.
 The strictness of this objective cuts both ways.
 On the one hand, a successful learner uncovers substantial structure of the target distribution.
 On the other hand, this objective is impossible when the means and covariances are extremely close.
-Thus, algorithms for parameter estimation of mixtures necessarily require some separation assumptions on the target parameters.
+Thus, algorithms for parameter estimation of Gaussian mixtures necessarily require some separation assumptions on the target parameters.

-Density estimation has a long history in the statistics literature, where the focus is on the sample complexity question; see \citep{devroye_density_estimation_first,devroye_book,silverman} for general background.
-It was first studied in the computational learning theory community under the name \emph{PAC learning of distributions} by \citep{Kearns}, whose focus is on the computational complexity of the learning problem.
+Density estimation has a long history in statistics, where the focus is on the sample complexity question; see \cite{devroye_density_estimation_first,devroye_book,silverman} for general background.
+Density estimation was first studied in the computational learning theory community under the name \emph{PAC learning of distributions} in \cite{Kearns}, whose focus is on the computational complexity of the learning problem.

 Various measures of dissimilarity between distributions have been considered in existing density estimation schemes.
-For example, one natural measure is the TV distance \cite[Chapter 5]{devroye_book}; this has been used by several existing algorithms for mixtures of Gaussians \cite{ashtiani2017sample,onedimensional,DK14}.
-Another natural measure is the Kullback-Leibler (KL) divergence, which has also been used for mixtures of Gaussians \cite{axis_aligned}.
-Yet another natural measure is the $L^p$ distance for $p>1$; for example, some prior work has used the $L^2$ distance for density estimation \cite{ADHLS,DGLNOS}.
-(The $L^p$ distance between densities $f$ and $g$ is defined as \(\|f-g\|_p\coloneqq \left(\int_{\bR^d} |f(x)-g(x)|^p\,\mathrm{d} x\right)^{1/p}\).)
+One natural measure is the TV distance, which has been adopted by several papers on learning mixtures of Gaussians \cite{ashtiani2017sample,onedimensional,DK14}.
+Another natural measure, which has also been considered for mixtures of Gaussians, is the Kullback-Leibler (KL) divergence~ \cite{axis_aligned}.
+Some prior work has also used the $L^2$ distance for density estimation \cite{ADHLS,DGLNOS}.
 This paper focuses on the TV distance (i.e., the $L^1$ distance), and we provide justification for this choice in \Section{justification}.